-Despite this growing interest, progress in this field has been limited.
-The key challenge is that very little is known about the training data of recent LLMs such as Llama (Dubey et al., 2024) and DeepSeek (Liu et al., 2024); this means that an MIA developer must first acquire a set of ground truth member (and non-member) sequences that are known to be trained (and not trained) by this model as a testbed to evaluate their MIA algorithm.
+Despite this growing interest, progress has been limited.
+The key challenge is that very little is known about the training data of recent LLMs such as Llama (Dubey et al., 2024) and DeepSeek (Liu et al., 2024); this means that an MIA developer must first acquire a set of ground truth member (and non-member) sequences that are trained (and not trained) by this model to test their MIA algorithm.

 038 This data acquisition process is where errors-specifically distribution shifts between members and non-members used for evaluation-occur in recent literature.
-For example, past work resorted to 040 using temporal thresholding, where Wikipedia articles (Shi et al., 2023), arXiv papers (Duan et al., 041 2024), and books (Meeus et al., 2024a) before/after a training cut-off date are used as members/non-042 members.
-Subsequently, Duan et al. (2024); Das et al. (2024); Meeus et al. (2024d); Maini et al. 043 (2024) reported that such temporal thresholding introduced distribution shifts so large, that even 044 model-blind techniques like bag-of-words classifiers can outperform state-of-the-art MIA methods; in fact, the EMNLP 2024 best paper award paper on membership inference (Zhang et al., 2024b) was challenged due to this very concern (Maini & Suri, 2024).
+For example, past work resorted to 040 using temporal thresholding, where Wikipedia articles (Shi et al., 2023), arXiv papers (Duan et al., 041 2024), and books (Meeus et al., 2024a) before/after a training cut-off date are used as members/nonmembers.
+Subsequently, Duan et al. (2024); Das et al. (2024); Meeus et al. (2024d); Maini et al. 042 (2024) reported that such temporal thresholding introduced distribution shifts so large, that even 043 model-blind techniques like bag-of-words classifiers can outperform state-of-the-art MIA methods; 044 in fact, the EMNLP 2024 best paper award paper on membership inference (Zhang et al., 2024b) 045 was challenged due to this very concern (Maini & Suri, 2024).
 Another line of work considers using 046 model generations as synthetic non-members (e.g., Kazmi et al. (2024); Guépin et al. (2023)), and 047 Naseh & Mireshghallah (2025) found that the synthetic text distribution diverges from the training 048 distribution sufficiently such that the MIAs essentially become machine-generated text classifiers.
-049 To further illustrate the repercussions of member/non-member distribution shifts, we investigated 050 recent work claiming high MIA performance, only to find that the proposed method overfitted to the 051 extra EOS tokens in non-member (but not member) sequences.
-These instances suggest an urgent 052 need for rigorous datasets for MIA evaluations.
+To further illustrate the repercussions of member/non-member distribution shifts, we investigated recent work claiming high MIA performance, only to find that the proposed method overfitted to the 051 extra EOS tokens in non-member (but not member) sequences.1 These instances suggest an urgent 052 need for rigorous datasets for MIA evaluations.

-&lt;sup>1After we communicated our findings, the authors diligently retracted the paper.
+1After we communicated our findings, the authors diligently retracted the paper.